 Choices — the traditional strip removal method transplant and the FUE

 FUE (follicular unit extraction), on the other hand, employs a different non-surgical graft extraction technique.
 It extracts each hair follicle individually.
 The surgeon, using a specially designed punch tool, extracts hair follicles one by one, without cutting a strip of skin.
-This is why, it is less invasive and most demanded procedure.
-The only downside of FUE is that it is slower than strip method and it demands more time and effort from the surgeon.
-Consequently it costs more than the traditional strip method transplant, also known as Follicular Unit Transplant (FUT).
+This is why it is a less invasive and most demanded procedure.
+The only downside of FUE is that it is slower than the strip method and it demands more time and effort from the surgeon.
+Consequently, it costs more than the traditional strip method transplant, also known as Follicular Unit Transplant (FUT).

 How the plantation is performed?

-Hair transplant Dubai Clinic also caters transgender patients.
+The hair transplant Dubai Clinic also caters to transgender patients.
 To know more about transgender hair transplantation surgery, pay us a visit or book an appointment now by filling the free online consultation form.
-We have some of the world’s best known hair transplant surgeons who have a wide experience of natural hairline restoration for transgender patients.
+We have some of the world’s best-known hair transplant surgeons who have a wide experience of natural hairline restoration for transgender patients.